makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 > And we marvel at it, because it holds back in serene disdain and does not destroy us.
 > Every angel is terrifying.

 I fumble the snub-nosed revolver from the waistband of my pants, swing open the loading gate, and, one by one, tip the rounds into my paw.
-Acting on autopilot, I lock the gun into its case once more, and tip the cartridges out of my paw and into the trash can.
+Acting on autopilot, I lock the gun into its case once more, and tip the cartridges out of my paw and into the trash.